UnfoldedInc/basemap-layers/README.md

     I want to take a _single source_, i.e. a vector tile layer, and render _many_ layers from that source.
 I don't see a way to do that with the existing deckgl/json capabilities.

+deck.gl/JSON is designed to be used to define an _entire_ visualization.
+In contrast, this spec is desinged to be used to generate layers _within_ a `TileLayer`.